-- 1. ISOs may only be granted to employees. - The exercise price-per-share of each ISO must be at least the fair market value of a share of common stock on the date on which such ISO is granted. - 3.
-An ISO granted to any individual who owns stock possessing more than ten percent of the total combined voting power of all classes of stock of Siga is subject to the following additional limitations: (i) the exercise price-per-share of the ISO must be at least 110% of the fair market value of a share of common stock at the time any such ISO is granted and (ii) the ISO cannot be exercisable after the expiration of five years from the grant date. - 4.
-The aggregate fair market value (determined on the grant date) of shares of common stock with respect to which ISOs are exercisable for the first time by a participant during any calendar year under the Option Plan or any other plan of Siga or its subsidiaries may not exceed \$100,000.
+- 1. ISOs may only be granted to employees. - 2.
+The exercise price-per-share of each ISO must be at least the fair market value of a share of Common Stock on the date on which such ISO is granted. - 3.
+An ISO granted to any individual who owns stock possessing more than ten percent of the total combined voting power of all classes of stock of SIGA is subject to the following additional limitations: (i) the exercise price-per-share of the ISO must be at least 110% of the fair market value of a share of Common Stock at the time any such ISO is granted and (ii) the ISO cannot be exercisable after the expiration of five years from the grant date. - 4.
+The aggregate fair market value (determined on the grant date) of shares of Common Stock with respect to which ISOs are exercisable for the first time by a participant during any calendar year under the Plan or any other plan of SIGA or its subsidiaries may not exceed \$100,000.

 Reload Options.
-The Option Plan now provides that in certain circumstances, the Committee may include in an Option Agreement evidencing an option (the "Original Option") a provision that a "reload option" shall be granted to the participant if such participant delivers shares of common stock in partial or full payment of the exercise price of the Original Option.
-The reload option will relate to a number of shares of common stock equal to the number of shares of common stock delivered, and will have an exercise price-per-share equal to the fair market value of a share of common stock on the date of the exercise of the Original Option.
+The Plan provides that in certain circumstances, the Compensation Committee may include in an Option Agreement evidencing an option (the "Original Option") a provision that a "reload option" shall be granted to the participant if such participant delivers shares of Common Stock in partial or full payment of the exercise price of the Original Option.
+The reload option will relate to a number of shares of Common Stock equal to the number of shares of Common Stock delivered, and will have an exercise price-per-share equal to the fair market value of a share of Common Stock on the date of the exercise of the Original Option.

 Pre-Vesting Exercise.
-The Option Plan now provides that the Committee, in an Option Agreement, may permit a participant to exercise an ISO or NQSO before it is vested.
-The shares of common stock that the participant receives upon such pre-vesting exercise will be subject to certain restrictions.
-The participant may not transfer the shares until they vest and if the participant's employment with Siga terminates for any reason, any unvested shares will be forfeited and Siga will repay the exercise price to the participant.
+The Plan provides that the Compensation Committee, in an Option Agreement, may permit a participant to exercise an ISO or NQSO before it is vested.
+The shares of Common Stock that the participant receives upon such pre-vesting exercise will be subject to certain restrictions.
+The participant may not transfer the shares until they vest and if the participant's employment with SIGA terminates for any reason, any unvested shares will be forfeited and SIGA will repay the exercise price to the participant.